Smruthi3/END2/Session11-Assignment/readme.md

 For example if this is a input sentence "tu es un de ces dragueurs !".
 * For Each word in this sentence, respective index is fetched from the entire data corpus.
 * These word indexes are passed one by one i.e say suppose word tu index is 12 that is passed to embedding layer by changing it's shape using "view(-1,1)"to have [batch_size,sen_len,emb_dim] and this is repeated for every word.
-This is done to make our network to understand we are sending a batch of samples instead of one word
+This is done to make our network to understand we are sending a batch of samples instead of one word.
-* The output of embedding layer is passed to LSTM layer to obtain hidden vectors (encoder_hidden) of word one by one
+* The output of embedding layer is passed to LSTM layer to obtain hidden vectors (encoder_hidden) of word one by one.
-* The hidden vectors of each words are appened one by one (encoder_outputs[i] += encoder_hidden[0,0])
+* The hidden vectors of each words are appened one by one (encoder_outputs[i] += encoder_hidden[0,0]).
-* The encoder_outputs contains hidden vectors of all the words and this is the output of the encoder is later used in attention block
+* The encoder_outputs contains hidden vectors of all the words and this is the output of the encoder is later used in attention block.
-* For loop is used to apply above steps on one word at a time
+* For loop is used to apply above steps on one word at a time.

 ![Ouput of the encoder for a word tu](encoder_ouput1.PNG)